semuconsulting/pyubx2/README.md

 In most cases, a UBX message's content (payload) is uniquely defined by its class, id and mode; accommodating the message simply requires the addition of an appropriate dictionary entry to the relevant `ubxtypes_*.py` module(s).

-However, there are a handful of message types which have multiple possible payload definitions for the same class, id and mode, with no consistency as to how to differentiate between them.
-Under these circumstances, it may be necessary to modify the code in `ubxmessage.py` to examine elements of the payload itself in order to determine the appropriate dictionary definition.
-This currently applies to CFG-NMEA, NAV-RELPOSNED, RXM-PMP, RXM-PMREQ and RXM-RLM message types.
+However, there are a handful of message types which have multiple possible payload definitions for the same class, id and mode.
+These exceptional message types require dedicated routines in `ubxmessage.py` which examine elements of the payload itself in order to determine the appropriate dictionary definition.
+This currently applies to the following message types: CFG-NMEA, NAV-RELPOSNED, RXM-PMP, RXM-PMREQ, RXM-RLM, TIM-VCOCAL.

 ## <a name="cli">Command Line Utility</a>